PeterCamilleri/mini_readline/README.md

 ### Adding Custom Key Maps
 It is possible to override the default keyboard maps used by the mini_readline gem.
-The following shows the installation of a retro, WordStar(TM) inspired keyboard mapping for a Windows system:
+The following shows the installation of a retro, WordStar&#8482; inspired keyboard mapping for a Windows system:

 ```ruby